 When a school-age child is suffering from separation anxiety disorder, the child has often expressed these fears to those closest to them, typically their parents or adults at school.
 In an effort to help the child, families and schools may inadvertently say or do things that worsen the child’s anxiety.
 While these behaviors may provide some short-term relief to the child, they often exacerbate the anxiety in the long-term.
+Separation anxiety disorder treatment aims to change these interactions.

 In order to make longer lasting improvements, change is needed in order to reduce any avoidance that the child engages in.
 Change is also necessary to decrease the family’s and school environment’s contribution to the child’s anxiety.
 Treatment can help bring about these changes and to decrease the child’s anxiety.
 Cognitive-behavioral therapy (CBT) of separation anxiety in children involves several components that help the child manage their anxiety.
 Some focus on the child, some on the family, and some on the school.